Bring Your Own Device (BYOD)

 - USB ports (ideally).

 - Headphone/earphone jack (with some earphones to go in the jack - they do not have to be expensive).

 No specialist software is required.
-Where the use of specialist software is a course requirement it will generally be provided on a cabled PC by the school.
-All students have free access to Google Apps for Education (GAFE) - that is Google docs, sheets, presentations, forms - by using their school email account (which is also a Google account).
+Where the use of specialist software is a course requirement it will generally be provided on a desktop PC by the school.
+All students have free access to Google Suite for Education - that is Google docs, sheets, presentations, forms - by using their school email account (which is also a Google account).
 They also have access to free online storage via Google Drive.